yonahd/kor/README.md

 - `hps`: Gets unused hpa for the specified namespace or all namespaces.
 - `pvc`: Gets unused pvcs for the specified namespace or all namespaces.
 - `ingress`: Gets unused ingresses for the specified namespace or all namespaces.
+- `pdb`: Gets unused pdbs for the specified namespace or all namespaces.

 ### Supported Flags
 ```